camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka-inbound.md

 ### How is the message payload deserialized?

-Kafka messages usually use JSON format therefore we first try to deserialize it as a JsonElement.
-If this fails (e.g.: because of wrong format) we use the String representation of the original raw value.
-For convenience we always store the original raw value as String in a different attribute.
+Kafka messages usually use JSON format, therefore we first try to deserialize it as a `JsonElement`.
+If this fails (e.g. because of wrong format) we use the `String` representation of the original raw value.
+For convenience, we always store the original raw value as `String` in a different attribute.

 The deserialized object structure: